openaps/openomni/README.md

 #### Rules for Contributing to this Repository

-* All code updates require the use of Pull Requests
+* All code updates require the use of Pull Requests.
-* Documentation updates can be made directly on master
+* Documentation updates can be made directly on master.

 ***
 https://files.slack.com/files-pri/T0B2X082E-F0D390KTP/download/pod_datacap_23oct2015.odt